tbates/tbates.github.io/_posts/1950-06-10-practical-simulation.markdown

 # Simulation

-Often you need simulated data to explore an idea.
+Often having simulated data can help explore an idea, or test an idea.

+This post covers

+1. Using `mxGenerateData` to create data by specifying the path model that fits it.
+2. Making twin data using `umx_make_TwinData`
+3. Making twin data for [Mendelian Randomization](https://en.wikipedia.org/wiki/Mendelian_randomization) using `umx_make_MR_data`

-### Making data by specifying the model it comes from
+### 1. Making data by specifying the model it comes from

 You can also use the `mxGenerateData` function to build a model which captures your data, and then generate data from that model!